Skip to content

 A compliant WISP is not the same thing as a secure practice—but the two are closely related.
 The nine mandatory elements exist because they collectively address the most common and damaging threat vectors targeting tax professionals: phishing attacks that harvest credentials, ransomware that encrypts client data, insider errors that expose sensitive records, and vendor breaches that compromise downstream clients.

-Firms that treat compliance as a floor rather than a ceiling consistently achieve better security outcomes.
+Practices that treat compliance as a floor rather than a ceiling consistently achieve better security outcomes.
 Annual WISP reviews become genuine opportunities to assess whether controls remain effective as your technology changes.
 Vendor contract reviews surface providers whose security posture has degraded since onboarding.
 Incident response tabletop exercises build the procedural muscle memory that determines whether a breach becomes a recoverable event or a practice-ending one.

-Get Your Free 2026 WISP Template
+Free WISP Template for Tax Professionals

-Book a Free Tax Practice Security Assessment
+Book a Free Tax Cybersecurity Assessment

-Frequently Asked Questions
+Frequently Asked Questions About WISP Requirements

 Share